Nancy Anna Branson

 The 1910s represented a peak in terms of her political energy, but she was a mover and shaper of the literary society, the county library system, and the lodge up into her eighties.
 For example, in the summer of 1933, at seventy-six years of age, she was elected (not for the first time) president of Hearst Parlor 214.
 She regularly enlisted the help of her female kinfolk.
 These included sister Theresa, daughters Elsie, Eunice, and Irene, niece Alice, nephew Clarence’s wife Lillian Brown Johnson, and granddaughters Norma Cowell, Josephine Converse, and Wanda Salmon.

 In the early 1920s Nancy had one more chance to engage in some matchmaking on behalf of a daughter.
 Josephine’s husband Charles S. McDonald passed away in 1920.
 After a suitable period of mourning, she was at just a bit more than forty years of age a natural prospect for remarriage.
 Nancy once again thought in terms of cementing the connection to the Cowell clan.
 A Manteca contractor, Dan Baysinger, had done a great many construction projects for, and in tandem with, Joshua Cowell.
 Dan was almost sixty and perhaps a bit old for Josephine, but once Nancy conceived of the match, it was as good as halfway accomplished.
-Josephine and Dan were married in about 1924.
+Josephine and Dan were married in the spring of 1924.

 Babe died 18 April 1936 in Manteca.
 Nancy survived a little longer.
 She remained vigorous right up until literally the final day of her life.
 At about ten in the morning of 10 July 1939, she experienced a severe heart attack in the kitchen of her home.
 A doctor was summoned out to the ranch, but found her recovering well and she did not go to a hospital.
 She was at home that evening when she was struck by a second heart attack and died within minutes.
 Funeral services were held in Stockton at the chapel of Wallace & Son Funeral Home, after which her remains were interred at Park View Cemetery, Manteca.

-From left to right in the back row: Wanda May Salmon Patrie, probably Daisy Catherine Lynn Salmon, probably Jack Wesley Salmon, probably Gifford Mecklenberg Fowle, Irene Anna Harrington Salmon, possibly Winfred Converse, Eunice Lucille Harrington Converse, Nancy Anna Branson Harrington Napier (probably wearing a hair net or wig), probably Alice Bretelle Johnson Fowle, Mary Jane Branson Johnson, Daniel Webster Baysinger, possibly Theresa Branson Moore, Roy Ames Price.
+From left to right in the back row: Wanda May Salmon Patrie, Daisy Catherine Lynn Salmon, Jack Wesley Salmon, probably Gifford Mecklenberg Fowle, Irene Anna Harrington Salmon, possibly Winfred Converse, Eunice Lucille Harrington Converse, Nancy Anna Branson Harrington Napier (probably wearing a hair net or wig), probably Alice Bretelle Johnson Fowle, Mary Jane Branson Johnson, Daniel Webster Baysinger, possibly Theresa Branson Moore, Roy Ames Price.
 Middle row: The small boy is probably Harold Otis Hodson.
 The woman is Nina Frances Harrington Riddell.
 In front, sitting, left to right: Possibly Claude Salmon, Mary Josephine Harrington McDonald Baysinger, Elsie Margaret Harrington Cowell with eight-year-old Barbara Jean McDonald sitting in front of her, Nancy Margaret McDonald Price with Eunice Martha Bianchi in front of her, age five, Mildred Anna Riddell Hillard with probably Wesley Devere Salmon in her lap, boy in very front is Robert Lee Patrie, leaning against eleven-year-old Everett Stanley Hillard, probably Josephine Agnes Converse Bianchi, probably John Everett Riddell.

 Children of Nancy Anna Branson with Peter J. Harrington